ztyyLV/web-twain-docs/info/api/Addon_Camera.md

     autoDetect?:{  //Only applicable to video scanning.
        visibility?: boolean,         //Whether to display the automatic border detection icon.
 The default value is true. enableAutoDetect?: boolean,   //Whether to enable automatic border detection.
 The default value is false.
-       acceptedPolygonConfidence: number, //The default value is 80.
-The higher the setting, the more accurate the automatic border detection.
-       fpsLimit: number,  //The maximum number of frames detected per second.
+       acceptedPolygonConfidence?: number, //The default value is 80.
+The higher the setting, the more accurate the automatic border detection. fpsLimit?: number,  //The maximum number of frames detected per second.
 The default value is 3.
        },
     continuousScan?:{   //Only applicable to video scanning.
        visibility?: boolean,   //Whether to display the continuous scan icon.
 The default value is true.